LearnOnDemandSystems/docs/lod/template-gallery.md

 Organization Managers and Lab Authors can add additional filters for technology focus by tagging lab profiles with a lab tag.
 Lab Tags can be created from the admin portal by selecting *Lab Tags* under the Lab Profile pane.

-The Lab tags are in a *Title:Subject* format.
+The Lab tags are in a *Title: Subject* format.
 Here is an example of what one of the *Included Technology* tags would look like wile configuring it.
 Before saving, ensure Publish to Template Gallery is enabled.